Attention-space Contrastive Guidance for Efficient Hallucination Mitigation in LVLMs: Additional Experimental Results and Qualitative Examples

 Figure~\ref{fig:chair_qual} shows CHAIR-style captioning examples.
 In the toaster image (top), vanilla LLaVA-1.5 and the PAI baseline hallucinate background objects such as a sink, cup, or even misclassify the appliance as a toaster oven, while our method only mentions the grounded toaster and its visible attributes.
 In the second example (bottom), both baselines repeatedly refer to a table and a knife that are not clearly present in the image.
 ACG instead concentrates on the truly visible entities---glasses, paper, and scissors---showing that attention-space guidance effectively suppresses spurious background objects while preserving the core scene semantics.
+We also present qualitative results from MMMU and MathVista in Fig.~\ref{fig:mmmu_qual} and Fig.~\ref{fig:mathv_qual}.